Updated: Aug 10

 The importance and use of Personal Brand is commonly talked about these days but what does it mean?

 Some of the definitions I found describe it as:

 · The process of creating a recognisable professional name and reputation for yourself or your company/business

 I consider Personal brand to be a fancy way of describing self-awareness or authenticity.
-When I’m working through job search strategies or holding discussions with my leadership client’s I often ask “what is it that’s important to you?” or “what type of person or leader do you want to be known as?”
+When I’m working through job search strategies or holding personal leadership discussions with my client’s I often ask “what is really important to you?” or “what type of person or leader do you want to be known as?”

 My belief on personal brand goes beyond simply defining a persona that allows you to market yourself but an opportunity to truly explore who you are, what interests and motivates you and what you want to stand for and achieve.

 Stephen Covey, 7 habits of highly successful people advised to always “start with the end in mind”.
 Self-awareness is the foundation of being able to reflect and decide on the best version of who you are or want to be, whether that’s to be a great leader and or to use it to gain self-confidence in the types of value you will bring to any role when you are in the process of growing or searching for the next step in your career.

 The challenge is how do you identify or be able to articulate your #personalbrand ?

 Colmar Bruntin recently talked about the power of building a brand and the importance of marketers being both implicit and explicit when promoting products.
 I translate this to personal brand by encouraging you to consider how you can demonstrate the logic of what you offer/bring as well as the emotional connection of who you are.